Marco-Polo-Digital/FAQ/docs/index.md

 # Encuentra la respuesta a tu pregunta

-You can use the [editor on GitHub](https://github.com/Marco-Polo-Digital/FAQ/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## P1: ¿Que hacer si se me desconecta el sesrvidor de BIP en la app del móvil?

 En caso de que la app móvil se desconecte del servidor, sigue estos pasos: